Latest NewsQualified therapist? Counsellors and therapists qualifications explained.

 So how can I check this myself?

-A CBT practitioner must be accredited with the BABCP (The British Association for Behavioural and Cognitive Psychotherapies – http://www.babcp.co.uk) to claim that they are qualified to give CBT therapy.
-This means that you should be able to find their name listed within the “find a therapist” section of their website.
+As I mentioned before, a practitioner must be accredited with the BABCP (The British Association for Behavioural and Cognitive Psychotherapies – http://www.babcp.co.uk) to claim that they are qualified to give CBT therapy.
+Meaning their name is listed here “find a therapist”.

-A CBT therapist in training should be attending a course that is accredited by this professional body, or they may already hold a “provisional accreditation” from the BABCP.
+A CBT therapist in training may hold a “provisional accreditation” from the BABCP.
 Provisional accreditation is granted for 1 year to ensure that the guidelines of professional practice are followed.
-A trainee with provisional accreditation is supervised by a more senior CBT accredited therapist who has already completed their training.
+A trainee with provisional accreditation is supervised by a more senior therapist.

 The full accreditation is granted after this year if the trainee has satisfied all the criteria to provide cognitive behavioural psychotherapy to correct standard set by the BABCP.